sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/return/index.md

 description: Return statement in scryptTS
 ---

-Due to the lack of native return semantics support in Bitcoin Script, a function currently must end with a `return` statement and it is the only valid place for a `return` statement.
-This requirement may be relaxed in the future.
+Every smart contract method must end with a `return`statement.
+Additionally it is the only place where we can use it.

 ```ts
 @method() m(x: bigint): bigint {